Mariners vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Mike Ford and the Seattle Mariners will square off against Carlos Correa and the Minnesota Twins at T-Mobile Park on Wednesday.
+Julio Rodriguez and the Seattle Mariners will see Pablo Lopez starting for the Minnesota Twins on Thursday at 3:40 PM ET.

-The favored Mariners have -150 moneyline odds to win against the underdog Twins, who are listed at +125.
-The game's over/under is set at 7.5 runs.
+The Mariners are favored in this one, at -135, while the underdog Twins have +110 odds to upset.
+A 7.5-run total has been listed for the contest.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.